AhmedEweed/jumia-analysis/README.md

 # Jumia-analysis

-analye a dataset of jumia data and report insights about it
+analyze a dataset of jumia data and report insights about it

 ## Getting Started

-To get a copy of the project, just clone the repository and download it to a local directory then open `jumia analysis.ipynb` with jupyter notebook on Python environment
+To get a copy of the project,
+just clone the repository and download it to a local directory
+then open `jumia analysis.ipynb` with jupyter notebook on Python environment

 you can then see my report
-and the results and plots I made on the dataset you can even rerun the code yourself
+and the results and plots I made on the dataset
+you can even rerun the code yourself

 ### Prerequisites

-you should have python 3.6 installed you should have jupyter notebook installed you should have all the libraies imported in the `jumia analysis.ipynb` file installed
+you should have python 3.6 installed
+you should have jupyter notebook installed
+you should have all the libraies imported in the `jumia analysis.ipynb` file installed

 ## Authors